 Influences that may disturb cells include physical damage due to agitation, inadequate nutrient supply, unfavourable temperature or waste accumulation, population dynamics, diseases and foreign invasions.

 In addition, biological studies show that cell productivity can be affected by prolonged low-level shear, but cells are also capable of recovering from, and may even be stimulated by, certain levels of mechanical stress.

 As reactor size increases, so does the power of the agitators, however.
 This raises the risk of mechanical stress and cell damage, thus forfeiting potential productivity gain from moving to a larger system.

-As reactor size increases so does the power of the agitators, however, increasing the potential for mechanical stress as well as damage.
-Crucially, empirical approaches fail to consider how the cumulative effects of stress and recovery as cells move around a reactor might affect productivity.
+Crucially, traditional empirical approaches to bioreactor design cannot anticipate how the cumulative effects of stress and recovery as cells move around a reactor might affect biological productivity.

 Figure 3 shows the results of combining this data with a shear damage-recovery model.
-In the example, cells in the radial Rushton impellor-driven reactor recover from periodic shear stress, thanks to intervening periods in environments of relative calm, while cells in the double axial reactor suffer escalating shear stress.
+In the example, cells in the radial Rushton impeller-driven reactor recover from periodic shear stress, thanks to intervening periods in environments of relative calm, while cells in the double axial impeller reactor suffer escalating shear stress.

 We are thus in a position to make specific estimates of cell viability and productivity in different bioreactor designs.